 Try a Deep-Pan Pizza (and Debate the Experience Later)

 Chicago’s contribution to the culinary world is widely recognised as the deep-pan (or Chicago) pizza.
 We went to Pizzeria Uno (29 East Ohio Street), acknowledged by many as the original deep-dish pizzeria.
-Luckily, for those who aren’t entirely sure of portion sizes, their staff are only too happy to advise; we shared a small between us, and still ended up taking some of it home!
+Luckily, for those who aren’t entirely sure of portion sizes, their staff are only too happy to advise; we shared a small between us, and still ended up taking half of it home!
 In all honesty, I can’t say it’s something I’d eat again, but when in Chicago . . .